Dave Walter

-David Lee Russell Walter (born December 9, 1964) is a former American football quarterback in the National Football League.
+David Lee Russell Walter (born December 9, 1964) is an American former professional football quarterback in the National Football League (NFL).
+The New York Giants selected him in the 11th round of the 1987 NFL draft with the 307th overall pick.
 He played for the Cincinnati Bengals.
 He played college football for the Michigan Tech Huskies.
 Walter has three children, David, Jessica, and Rebekah.